 The average yearly salary of a Counter & Rental Clerk ranges between $19,130 and $49,270.

 Counter and Rental Clerks who work in New Hampshire, Colorado, or Vermont, make the highest salaries.

 How much do Counter and Rental Clerks make in each U.S. state?

 |District of Columbia||$29,670|

-What Tools & Technology do Counter and Rental Clerks Use?
+Tools & Technologies Used by Counter and Rental Clerks

 - Microsoft Excel

 - Microsoft Word